Free handouts for you and your family

 Temple Grandin reminds us that observation is science.
 You can be scientific about your results, yourself!
 You can make a few copies of the NVCRS and track your results each day or week.
 You may discover that you’re glad you did!

-There are four published book chapters written for clinicians and clients.
-One chapter is about domestic violence, the other three chapters are on treating substance abuse – both integrate other established treatment modalities into EMDR therapy.
+Four published book chapters have been written for clinicians and clients.
+One chapter is about treating domestic violence with a couple – individually, as a couple, and with their children.
+The other three chapters are the treatment of substance abuse – both subject chapters integrate other established treatment modalities into the powerful EMDR therapy model.

 EMDR and Family Therapy in the Treatment of Domestic Violence is in The Handbook of EMDR and Family Therapy Processes (2007) edited by Francine Shapiro, Frances Kaslow, and Louise Maxfield.
 This chapter is for those who have been affected by domestic violence.
 You’ll read about “Rick and Jenny” who now enjoy an abuse free life – together.